 Injured deer should not be moved or handled by members of the public as they can inflict serious injuries.
-Phone the HELPLINE 01892 543213 for advice and assistance.

 Road Traffic Accidents